IorioD/MTD-manager-console/README.md

 ![Alt text](img/List-strat.png "Strategies")

-the user can enable one or more strtategy that will affect the enabled deployment.
+the user can enable one (or more) strtategy that will affect the enabled deployment.
-In this case the user cannot edit the strategy directly in the UI but needs to modify the source code to change/add implementation logic.
+In this case, the user cannot edit the strategy directly in the UI but needs to modify the source code to change/add implementation logic.
 Whenever a new strategy is created, the following steps are needed:
 1. the new classNameService.java file implementing the technique must be stored in the `src/main/java/mtd/manager/service` folder
 2. insert in the `PGAdmin database` the new corresponding technique using the following query in the proper tool of the web page